bmeurant/technical-docs/software-architecture/system-design-patterns/circuit-breaker.md

 - **[[retry|Retry]]:** The Retry pattern can be used *inside* a circuit breaker's logic.
 For example, you might configure the circuit breaker to consider an operation a "failure" only after 3 retry attempts have failed.
 However, you should not retry when the circuit is open; the point of the open state is to fail fast.

-- **[[timeout|Timeout]]:** A timeout is a critical signal for a circuit breaker.
+- **[[posa#Timeout|Timeout]]:** A timeout is a critical signal for a circuit breaker.
 A call that times out is typically counted as a failure.
 The circuit breaker's failure threshold is often based on a combination of exceptions and timeouts.

+- **[[message-queue#Dead-Letter Queue (DLQ)|Dead-Letter Queues]]:** In message-driven systems, a consumer might use a circuit breaker when processing a message that requires calling an external service.
+If the circuit is open, the message processing will fail.
+After several failed attempts, the message broker can move the "poison message" to a Dead-Letter Queue (DLQ), preventing it from blocking the queue and allowing the system to analyze the failure later.
+This combination makes the consumer more resilient.

 ---

 ## Challenges

-- **Configuration**: The thresholds for failure rates and recovery timeouts need to be carefully tuned.
+- **Configuration**: The thresholds for failure rates and recovery [[posa#Timeout|timeout]]s need to be carefully tuned.
 If too sensitive, the breaker may trip unnecessarily.
 If not sensitive enough, it may not prevent cascading failures effectively.
 - **Distributed State**: In a distributed system with multiple instances of a service, you might need a distributed circuit breaker that shares its state across all instances, which adds complexity.
 - **Fallback Logic**: Implementing meaningful fallback logic can be difficult.
 For some operations, there may be no reasonable fallback other than returning an error.